EcemNazGorusuk/TeknosaUISeleniumTestAutomation/README.md

 <h1>🔍 TEST AUTOMATION PROJECT </h1>
-<p>Developed as an assignment for  <span style="color: orange;">Techcareer QA Mastery Bootcamp</span>, this project focuses on testing the <a href="https://www.teknosa.com/">teknosa.com</a> website.
+<p>Developed as an assignment for  <span style="color: orange; text-decoration: underline;">Techcareer QA Mastery Bootcamp</span>, this project focuses on testing the <a href="https://www.teknosa.com/">teknosa.com</a> website.
 JUnit and Selenium are used for test automation, and test results are visualized through Allure Report.
 The project is supervised by Can Şeker.</p>

 <h2>Content Overview</h2>
 <ul>